 - I understand that PRH birds are adopted through the application process and that the adoption/placement process is established by the Executive Director and voted on by the Board of Directors.

-- Further, that when two or more parties are interested in adopting a bird, the decision is the Executive Director’s to make and said decision will be made in the best interests of the bird and PRH.
+- Further, when two or more parties are interested in adopting a bird, the decision is the Executive Director’s to make and the decision will be made in the best interests of the bird and PRH.

 - I agree not to interfere with an adoption or with the removal of a bird from a foster or adoptive home.

-- If I learn of information that could potentially impact the care, health, safety or location of a bird within the PRH program –whether while in foster care or after adoption –I agree to immediately and discreetly share that information with the Executive Director or Assistant Director so that the information may be considered by PRH.
+- If I learn of information that could potentially impact the care, health, safety, or location of a bird within the PRH program –whether while in foster care or after adoption –I agree to immediately and discreetly share that information with the Executive Director so that the information may be considered by PRH.

-- I understand that the Executive Director has the authority to make decisions on behalf of PRH regarding fundraising opportunities, the presentment of educational programs, to sign contracts on behalf of PRH, or to speak with the media on behalf of PRH.
+- I understand that the Executive Director has the authority to make decisions on behalf of PRH regarding fundraising opportunities, the presentment of educational programs, signing contracts on behalf of PRH, or speaking with the media on behalf of PRH.
 Volunteers presented with opportunities in these areas are encouraged to contact the Executive Director.

-- I acknowledge and agree that my activities as a volunteer will be performed strictly in an unpaid basis, without monetary compensation or other benefits, including, but not limited to workers’ compensation benefits.
+- I acknowledge and agree that my activities as a volunteer will be performed strictly on an unpaid basis, without monetary compensation or other benefits, including, but not limited to workers’ compensation benefits.

 I hereby certify that the information I have provided throughout this application is truthful and complete and that I have never been convicted of any criminal misdemeanor or felony in the States of Georgia, or any other U.S. State or the U.S. Military or under the jurisdiction of any Foreign Nation, State, Province, Municipality, or Military.

-Now, therefore, in consideration of the promises and other good and valuable consideration, I do hereby, for myself, my spouse, heirs, executors or administrators, and personal representatives:
+Now, therefore, in consideration of the promises and other good and valuable considerations, I do hereby, for myself, my spouse, heirs, executors or administrators, and personal representatives: